Outdoor Fun

 The park features the Village Creek Paddling Trail and the visitor center loans for fishing tackle for those wanting to fish.
 The Village Creek State Park offers eight miles of hiking and biking trails.

-If the kids want to camp, find a cabin for six along with 25 camping sites with electricity along with 15 primitive campsites.
+If the kids want to camp, find a cabin for six, along with 25 camping sites with electricity and 15 primitive campsites.
 The campground features a bathhouse with showers.

 Gator Country Adventure Park

-Since it’s located in Southeast Texas, and less than a hour from Louisiana, sample some of the best Cajun food in Texas.
+Since it’s located in Southeast Texas and less than an hour from Louisiana, you can sample some of the best Cajun food in Texas.

 Rao’s Bakery Coffee and Cafe

-Kids can be picky for breakfast and Rao’s bakery cases will make their eyes bulge.
-Find lots of baked goods along with treats, like amazing seasonal cookies and cakes for later.
-There’s also barista made coffee for the adults along with a drive-through.
+Kids can be picky about breakfast, and Rao’s bakery cases will make their eyes bulge.
+Find lots of baked goods and treats, like amazing seasonal cookies and cakes, for later.
+There’s also barista-made coffee for the adults and a drive-through.

 Two locations in Beaumont: